atsushieno/aap-core/docs/EXTENSIONS.md

 We may have to revisit messaging implementation and replace it with MIDI 2.0 based messaging.
 For details, see https://github.com/atsushieno/aap-core/issues/104#issuecomment-1100858628

-Hopefully can be upgraded only about internals without changing the public AAPXS API surface.
+Hopefully it would be only about internals without changing the public AAPXS API surface.

-At this state we haven't worked on this known issue because that would depend on fundamental [port design changes](NEW_PORTS.md).